john9francis/radiation-modeling/timeSpent.md

 - [ ] make a video tutorial to make sure i understand it good

 **Shadowing:**
+- [ ] come up with questions to ask mr. fentner
 - [ ] shadow david fentner once

 - =================================================================================